 If the bullying doesn’t stop

-- Remember that it’s still safer to work through your preschool than to take matters into your own hands.
+If the bullying at preschool doesn’t stop, it’s still safest to work through your preschool than to take matters into your own hands.

-- Write a note to the teacher.
+- Write a note to the teacher saying that the bullying is still going on.
 Ask for your concern to be addressed in writing.

 Supporting your child at home

 At home your child needs lots of support and love while you and the preschool teacher work on stopping the bullying.

 You could aim to have a time each day when you chat with your child about the good and bad parts of her day.
 Rather than always asking about bullying, you can ask more general questions like ‘What was the most fun part of your day?’

 Sometimes professional support might help your child deal with bullying.
 Talk to your GP or preschool teacher for information on professional help.